ros/catkin/doc/user_guide/catkin_migration.rst

 In fuerte, catkin had no strong notion of packages, only stacks, and package manifests were at most kept for backwards compatibility with rosbuild.
-In groovy, it was decided to instead drop the notion of stacks (for meta-packages), and make packages the atomic unit of build.
+In groovy, it was decided to instead drop the notion of stacks (for metapackages), and make packages the atomic unit of build.

 1. Rename ``manifest.xml`` to ``package.xml``, or create new ``package.xml``.
 2. Adapt the contents of ``package.xml``